neuecc/LightNode/README.md

 Language Interoperability
 ---
 LightNode is like RPC but REST.
 Public API follows a simple rule.
 Address is `{ClassName}/{MethodName}`, and it's case insensitive.
 GET parameter use QueryString.
 POST parameter use x-www-form-urlencoded.
-Response type follows configured ContentTypeFormatter.
+Response type follows configured ContentFormatter.
 Receiver can select response type use url extension(.xml, .json etc...) or Accept header.

 Performance
 ---